 Northern State University has an active International Student Club that provides academic and social support to international students attending the university.
 Lincoln Hall, Room 206.
 Phone: (605) 626-7802

 CAB sponsors social, cultural, educational and recreational activities including dances, entertainers, films, forums, and special events.
-Many activities are free with a student ID.
+Most activities are free with a student ID.

-Northern State University’s annual Gypsy Day Homecoming Committee works year-around to plan what has become a highlight for students, faculty, staff, alumni and area residents.
+Northern State University’s annual Homecoming Committee works year-around to plan what has become a highlight for students, faculty, staff, alumni and area residents.
 NSU Student Center.
 Phone: (605) 626-3007

 Orientation.
-New Student Orientation provides programming at the beginning of the fall and spring semesters to facilitate students’ successful transition to college life at Northern State University.
-Programs are designed to address academic, social, and wellness issues of college students.
+New Student Orientation provides programming prior to and during the fall and spring semesters to facilitate students’ successful transition to college life at Northern State University.
+Programs include HOWL and Wolf Pack Welcome.
+They are designed to address academic, social, and wellness issues of college students.
 Students have the opportunity to meet and interact with faculty, staff, orientation leaders, and other incoming students.

 Publications.
 Student publications include the Exponent, the campus newspaper, which reports activities and student opinion.
 The Student Handbook provides information about services, policies, procedures and regulations.
-The “Fall Frenzy” calendar highlights student activities and events throughout the fall semester.
+The monthly activities calendars highlight student activities and events throughout the fall semester.

 Speech Communication.
 Northern State University offers forensic opportunities including competition on local, state and national levels in debate, extemporaneous speaking, oratory, and oral interpretation.
 Students may gain experience in tournament administration and judging at Northern State University-sponsored high school forensic meets.